Stefka92/Hang_man/README.md

 ![](assets/images/incorrecrtword.png)

-**you lose, correct word is printed out and full hangman image is shown**
+**You lose, correct word is printed out and full hangman image is shown**

 ![](assets/images/youlose.png)

-**option to play again. yes option restarts, no option prints a message to the user**
+**Option to play again. yes option restarts, no option prints a message to the user**

 ![](assets/images/yes.png)